makaveli10/leetcode-solutions/README.md

 # Leetcode Solutions
 Some of the leetcode problems solved in C++.
-If you find a more optimal approach please do submit a pull request.
+If you find a more optimal approach most welcome.